How it All Started

 Looking Forward

-Currently, the Lord has blessed the church beyond measure with various opportunities for Ministry.
-Not only has the church been sustained within the community, Grace Christian School has also offered a challenging academic environment while also teaching a Christian World View.
+Currently, the Lord has blessed the church beyond measure with various opportunities for ministry work and service.
+Not only has the church been sustained within the community, but Grace Christian School has also offered a challenging academic environment while teaching a Biblical World View.

-The Terry White family has also entrusted the church with their property, a 108 acre campground, to be used for Ministry opportunities.
+The Terry White family has graciously entrusted the church with their property, a 108-acre campground, to be used for Ministry opportunities.
 This land in Templeton, PA, now called Camp Charis, has been used for fellowship and outreach for over 40 years.

-While the church split from Center Hill Church of the Brethren, we also still own and maintain the cemetery outside of this church building.
+While the church split from Center Hill Church of the Brethren, we still own and maintain the cemetery outside of that church building as well.